zhaoyuzhi/D2HNet/README.md

 conda activate d2hnet
 ```

-Then, users need to install the deformable convolution module (thanks to previous [implementation1](https://github.com/xinntao/EDVR/tree/master/basicsr/models/ops/dcn) and [implementation2](https://github.com/JimmyChame/LSFNet/tree/master/dcn)) in the `d2hnet` environment by:
+Then, users need to install the deformable convolution module in the `d2hnet` environment by:

 ```bash
 cd dcn